selwynpolit/d9book/book/dtt.md

 Follow these steps to quickly get DTT running on your project.

 ```
-$ composer require weitzman/drupal-test-traits --dev
+composer require weitzman/drupal-test-traits --dev

-$ composer require drupal/core-dev --dev --update-with-all-dependencies
+composer require drupal/core-dev --dev --update-with-all-dependencies
 ```

-Setup `phpunit.xml` in the root of the project (not docroot or web).
+Setup `phpunit.xml` in the root of the project (not `docroot` or `web`).
 There will usually be a `phpunit.xml.dist` file there.
 Use that file and add your tweaks to it using
 <https://gitlab.com/weitzman/drupal-test-traits/-/blob/master/docs/phpunit.xml> as the basis.

 ### Create phpunit.xml file